ProjectNeura/LEADS/README.md

 The hardware components chosen for this project are geared towards amateur developers.
 It uses neither a CAN bus (although it is supported) nor any dedicated circuit board, but generic development kits such as Raspberry Pi and Arduino instead.
-However, as it is a high-level system running on a host computer, the software framework has the ability to adapt to any type of hardware component if you are willing to write some codes.
+However, as it is a high-level system running on a host computer, the software framework has the ability to adapt to any type of hardware component with extra effort.

 This document will guide you through LEADS VeC.
 You will find a detailed version [here](https://leads-docs.projectneura.org/en/latest/vec).